Floyd Simmons

-Floyd Macon Simmons (April 10, 1923 – April 1, 2008) was an American athlete and actor who competed mainly in the decathlon.
+Floyd Macon Simmons (April 10, 1923 – April 1, 2008) was an American athlete and actor who competed mainly in the Olympics decathlon in 1948 and 1952 winning bronze at both Olympic Games.
 He was born in Charlotte, North Carolina.

 Biography

-Raised in Charlotte, Simmons was the son of a builder and former football coach of Davidson College.
-Nicknamed "Chunk" by a nurse for his size when still a baby, Simmons played football for Central High School in Charlotte, North Carolina where he graduated in 1942.
+Born and raised in Charlotte, North Carolina, Simmons was the son of a builder and former football coach of Davidson College.
+Nicknamed "Chunk" by his mother as he was her "little chunk of love".
+Simmons played football for Central High School in Charlotte where he graduated in 1942.

+Simmons was an All-American hurdler for the North Carolina Tar Heels track and field team, qualifying for the finals in the 220 yards hurdles at the 1946 NCAA track and field championships.

-During World War II he was wounded in action in Italy while serving with the 10th Mountain Division.
+During World War II he served with the 10th Mountain Division, which he personally requested to be a part of.
+He was wounded in Italy and received a Purple Heart award.

 He competed for the United States in the 1948 Summer Olympics held in London, England in the decathlon where he won the bronze medal.
 He repeated this feat four years later in the 1952 Summer Olympics held in Helsinki, Finland, where he again won the bronze medal.
-He continued to compete in Masters athletics into his 80s.
-He died in Charlotte, North Carolina.

 In addition to competing in sports Simmons was contracted to Universal Pictures alongside Rock Hudson and John Gavin.
 Simmons guest starred in many television shows and appeared in over a dozen films most memorably in South Pacific (1958).
 He was considered for the role of Brick in the film version of Cat on a Hot Tin Roof. as Allan Quatermain in Watusi and was signed to play Mr. Roberts in a Joshua Logan television series of the same name that was unmade.

+Simmons continued to compete in Masters athletics into his 80s.
+He died in Charlotte, North Carolina at the age of 84.